What To Do (And Not Do) When You Suffer A Sprain

 - Grade II - Pain, a feeling of looseness in the joint, loss of hand movement, more severe ligament damage

-- Grade III - Pain, severe looseness of joint, loss of function, a completely torn ligament.
+- Grade III - Pain, severe looseness of the joint, loss of function, a completely torn ligament

-The healing period varies from patient to patient.
-But the average time to recover depends on the grade of the sprain.
+The healing period for wrist sprains varies from patient-to-patient.
+The average time required to recover will depend on the grade of the sprain.

-Grade I takes 2-4 weeks, while Grade III takes as long as 3-6 months to heal.
+Grade I can take 2-4 weeks, while Grade III can take as long as 3-6 months to heal.

-Whether its a sprained ankle, knee, or wrist, taking proper steps to make sure that the healing process is active, is one of the few things you can do to help speed up your recovery time-frame.
-But there are a few activities that you should avoid at all cost.
+Whether it’s a sprained ankle, knee, or wrist, taking proper steps to make sure that the healing process is actively progressing is one of the most important things you can do to help speed up your recovery time.
+During your recovery, there are a few activities you should avoid:

-Athletes, parents, or children often try to ‘shake off’ or ‘toughen up’ when an injury occurs.
-But in this case, it is not a good idea.
-Instead of resting the joint, if you put more pressure on it, then it might not only prolong the injury but also increase the tear of the ligament.
+Athletes, parents, and children alike often try to ‘shake off’ or ‘toughen up’ when an injury occurs.
+However, this is never a good idea following a sprain.
+Failing to rest the joint, or adding more pressure, can not only prolong the injury but also increase the tear of the ligament.

 In most cases, a sprained joint is a one-time event.
-But after sustaining an actual injury, there is a higher risk for re-injury if proper precautions are not taken.
-It is especially true for athletes or active people who exercise regularly and push their bodies to the limit.
+However, after sustaining an initial injury, you may be a higher risk for re-injury if proper precautions are not taken.
+This is especially true for athletes or active people who exercise regularly and push their bodies to the limit.

 - Wear protective gear while playing sports